 Disable WordPress embeds

-This option removes embed query vars, disables oEmbed discovery, completely removes the related scripts and disallows WordPress posts to be embedded on remote sites.
+This option removes embed query variables, disables oEmbed discovery and completely removes the related scripts (disallows WordPress posts to be embedded on remote sites).

 Read the official WordPress guidelines for hardening and securing your site.

 This option forces the use of HTTP/HTTPS based on the active WordPress settings and is useful when switching from HTTP to HTTPS or to minimize mixed content warnings.

 This option disables remote access to your WordPress site (may cause issues with some plugins).
 Please reconsider the use of plugins which request XML-RPC access.

 Enable brute force protection